dconroybeam/SummerStats2025/Meeting 2/readme.md

 ------------------------------------------------------------------------

-This meeting we will cover the basics of organizing, sharing, and reporting on data using R Projects, R Markdown, and GitHub.
+This meeting we will cover the basics of organizing, sharing, processing, and reporting on data using R Projects, R Markdown, and GitHub.

 To participate, please download the [example data](https://github.com/dconroybeam/SummerStats2025/blob/main/Meeting%202/Meeting%202%20Example%20Data.csv).